fsprojects/fantomas/docs/docs/contributors/The Missing Comment.md

 In this example `SynBindingKind_Normal` and `SynPat_Named` are good candidates as they appear right after the comment.
 Once the `Trivia` is assigned to a `TriviaNode`, a `TriviaInstruction` will be created.
 This is the link between them and is what will be stored in the `Context`.

-The last tab in the tool show us the result of the assigment:
+The left-most tab in the tool shows us the result of the assigment:

 ![Trivia Instructions in online tool](../../images/online-tool-trivia-3.png)